NitorCreations/aur/README.md

 You can add your own picture to your business card if you like:

-1. Create a jpg image you'd wish to display on top of the AUR marker (square) and commit it to this repository (name.jpg)
+1. Create a jpg image you'd wish to display on top of the AUR marker (square) and commit it to this repository [name].jpg
 1. Create a QR code with the link as above https://aur.nitorio.us/?p=name
     * One option for this is to use this QR code generator http://research.swtch.com/qr/draw with for example [this image](nitor-bw.png)
     * It works nicely if you scale the image to match the size of the code and select "Data Pixels Only"
-    * This works so that the url ends up being https://aur.nitorio.us/?p=name#(really long string of digits to make the image what you want)
+    * This works so that the url ends up being https://aur.nitorio.us/?p=name#[really long string of digits to make the image what you want]
-    * However you generate your QR the url needs to have a hard-to-guess hash part (examples in the repo)
+    * However you generate your QR the url needs to have a hard-to-guess hash part
-1. Create file [50 first characters from your QR url hash].txt with your full name in it
+1. Create and commit a file: [50 first characters from your QR url hash].txt with your full name in it (examples in the repo)
 1. Print the QR code and the AUR marker for example on the back of your business card like below
 1. If you want links to your twitter feed or linkedIn profile, add the data